 9. Soda Stereo

-The three members, Gustavo Cerati, Zeta Bosio, and Charly Alberti, are considered some of the most influential Latin rock artists ever, as Latin rock seemed to take on their style.
+The three members — Gustavo Cerati, Zeta Bosio, and Charly Alberti — are considered some of the most influential Latin rock artists ever, as Latin rock seemed to take on their style.

-But, their first international success was in 1986 when they released Signos, and it subsequently put Soda Stereo into the spotlight across South America.
+The group was wildly successful during the 1980s, with their first two records being hits in Argentina.
+However, their first international success was in 1986 when they released Signos, and it subsequently put Soda Stereo into the spotlight across South America.

-The group proceeded to release six more albums over nine years and has maintained its popularity in South America to this day.
+Soda Stero released six more albums over nine years and has maintained its popularity in South America to this day.

-10. Héroes del Silencio
+10. Héroes Del Silencio

 Forming Héroes del Silencio in 1984, Juan Valdivia, Enrique Bunbury, Joaquin Cardiel, and Pedro Andreu are one of the most well-known Latin rock bands in many South American countries as well as Spain.

 Their first step into fame was the release of their second album in 1990, Senderos de Traición, which had multiple hit songs.
+The group’s most notable success was in 1995 with Avalancha.
+This album was incredibly successful in the United States, making its way to MTV.

 11. Panteón Rococó

+Next, we have Panteón Rococó, who are the newest group on this list forming in 1997.
 Hailing from Mexico City, they are a ska band with a very unique sound, resulting from the combination of a variety of styles, such as ska, rock, punk, reggae, and salsa!

-Since they formed in the late 90s, they’ve released 11 studio albums and continue to play together today.
+Since they formed in the late 1990s, they’ve released 11 studio albums and continue to play together today.

 12. Los Teen Tops

 Formed in Mexico City in 1950, the group clearly had a heavy American influence since all rock music came from the US or England at the time.
+The band was known for their energetic performances and catchy tunes, which were often Spanish-language covers of popular American rock-and-roll songs.

-The group encouraged Spanish speakers to get into rock music and led the way for the next generation’s subgenre of Latin rock.
+Los Teen Tops played an instrumental role in spreading rock music to the Spanish-speaking world.
+They encouraged Spanish speakers to get into rock music and led the way for the next generation’s subgenre of Latin rock.

 13. Los Rodríguez

 While having a very short peak in the limelight, Los Rodríguez is the sole proponent of re-popularizing Spanish-speaking music in Spain in the 1990s.
+They were able to get people in Spain to listen to their native language again.

-The five members of the band were: Andrés Calamaro, Ariel Rot, Julián Infante, Germán Vilella, and Daniel Zamora.
+The five members of the band were Andrés Calamaro, Ariel Rot, Julián Infante, Germán Vilella, and Daniel Zamora.
+Like Panteón Rococó, their style mixes many different genres such as Flamenco, bolero, blues, and more.

 Summing Up Our List Of Spanish and Latin Rock Bands